Hydrogen Embrittlement in Plating

 Striving to live Aloha

 A. Michael: We have had some experience with the phenomena of hydrogen embrittlement.
-A good reference book is "Hydrogen Embrittlement and Stress Corrosion Cracking" [link is to info about book at Amazon] by Gibala and Hehemann (ASM Publication).
+A good reference book is "Hydrogen Embrittlement and Stress Corrosion Cracking" [affil. link to book info on Amazon] by Gibala and Hehemann (ASM Publication).
 It is quite detailed and informative.Brian Cardwell

 Ford Motor Company